-Still, I had to speak with the man to figure out why the hell he would do it.
+Still, I had to speak to with the man to figure out why the hell he would do it.

-VICE: I think the question everyone asks, and I’ll ask you, of course, is what do you think makes Hereditary so disturbing?
+VICE: I think the question everyone asks, and I’ll ask you of course, is what do you think makes Hereditary so disturbing?
 It’s a difficult enough of a film to describe.

 Alex Wolff: It would seem obvious, but not in the realm of horror.
-I think a lot of times in the genre, the character development gets short stripped and everyone focuses on the scares, the blood, and all the more obvious jump-scare stuff.
+I think a lot of times in the genre, the character development gets short stripped and everyone of course focuses on the scares, the blood and all the more obvious jump scare stuff.
 Instead, a film like this takes its time in developing the people, and more works as a family drama above just a horror movie.
 If you took all the horror elements from it, it would still be this moving tribute to familia conflicts along with all the things that go on beneath the surface with guilt, resentment, and all that stuff it just happens to hyperbolize.
 Their curse, and the feelings a family will feel when things fall apart as life disintegrates is a reality that’s horrifying in a way that seeps into people’s bone’s way more than a dude with a mask running around killing people.

 Yeah man, that’s a great way of describing it.
 He’s just a difficult kid who transitions into a scared little boy.
 That’s exactly what the main interest of it came from.
-I mean, I feel like most teenagers in horror, and in just about everything else are depicted as handling grief in sort of the image of God rather than just handling it as a human being would.
-Everyone expects a teenager, when something horrible happens, to try to be like, oh my God, call this person or call 911, and whatever.
+I mean, I feel like most teenagers in horror, and in just about everything else are depicted as handling grief in sort of the image of god rather than just handling it as a human being would.
+Everyone expects a teenager, when something horrible happens, to try to be like, oh my god, call this person or call 911, and whatever.
 What really happens is that as a teen, it becomes too much to handle when tragedy strikes.
 Young people, especially males, internalize what’s going on by keeping in their stomachs without allowing it to come to the surface.
 The ballsiness and trust that Ari Aster had in the audience to keep things raw and authentic like that, maybe at the risk of feeling a lack of empathy for my character, but just honoring the truth in Peter’s suppression, I just thought was so cool and ballsy.
 I had never seen that kind of reaction before except in ordinary, everyday people.

-And there’s this darkness that I got to imagine you’d have to tap into as an actor.
+And there’s this darkness that I gotta imagine you’d have to tap into as an actor.
 This is a very different darkness from a typical horror role, a very human darkness.
 Like certain conversations that take place between you and your mother in the film.
 What did you draw from?

 I definitely think that I’m just in the moment in those scenarios.
 I spent a lot of time and physical preparation to keep myself in a pretty raw and volatile state while I was in the middle of filming.
 So when I was at that infamous dinner scene, exchanging words with Toni Collette, I was prepared and already there, just going off of everybody’s performance in moments like that.
-It just kind of felt like a natural thing that was always there.
+It just kinda felt like a natural thing that was always there.

 Yeah man.
 It stuck with me while we were filming, and it stuck with me well after.
-When I started talking about it, all these flashes with all this disturbing shit I went through sort of came back in a flood.
-It kept me up at night to where I got into a habit of emotional masochism to the point of just trying to take in every negative feeling I could draw from.
+When I started talking about it, all these flashes with all this disturbing shit I went through sorta came back in a flood.
+It kept me up at night to where I got into a habit of emotional masochism at that point of just trying to take in every negative feeling I could draw from.
 I forced it upon myself rather than the opposite of what you’d usually do in life, which is sit on the heater until it starts to burn and you jump up immediately.
 I had to do the exact opposite of that and absorb the pain and let it burn.
 It’s a reverse emotional thing.
 It’s hard to describe eloquently, it’s just a feeling.
-I don’t think you can go through something like this and not have some sort of PTSD afterward.
+I don’t think you can go through something like this and not have some sort of PTSD afterwards.

 Yeah, I mean it’s weird.
-I watched it the first time and I was like, holy shit, I don’t remember shooting that scene. [laughs] I’m not even kidding, I was like, what the fuck is going on?
+I watched it the first time and I was like, holy shit, I don’t remember shooting that scene. (laughs) I’m not even kidding, I was like, what the fuck is going on?
 I don’t even remember that 100%, it’s strange how that could all work.

 I want to talk about that classroom scene, one of the more shocking moments from the trailer.
 Tell me about how you managed to mentally do that, from being frozen, slamming your head on a table, and showcasing that absolute terror.

 Oh man.
-I mean I remember telling Ari when we were talking about it to give me a real desk.
-I told him: "I want to do a real desk man," and he was like, “I appreciate the commitment, but I’m pretty sure legally, I’m going to get sued if I do that.” [laughs].
+I mean I remember telling Ari when were were talking about it to give me a real desk.
+I told him, I wanna do a real desk man, and he was like, “I appreciate the commitment, but I’m pretty sure legally, I’m going to get sued if I do that.” (laughs).
 So we went with a foam desk.
 I got comfortable with the idea of slamming my face on a foam desk.
-So I show up the next day, and sure, there’s a foam top, but with a very, very hard bottom.
-So yeah, it hurt a lot.
-Jamming your face into something that’s slightly hard, but it's still a pretty unique experience [laughs].
+So I show up the next day, and sure, there’s a foam top, but with a very very hard bottom.
+So yeah, hurt a lot.
+Jamming your face into something that’s slightly hard, but still hard is a pretty unique experience (laughs).

 This film obviously had some traumatic moments for you.
 Why take on some of these darker roles personally, from Peter to the Boston Marathon Bomber in Patriot’s Day ?

-I sort of hate myself, so that’s probably it.
+I sorta hate myself, so that’s probably it.
 I just want to punish myself and give myself the hardest time possible.
 But seriously though, I think they make for really good and delicious roles.
 This was taxing in a completely different way compared to my character on Patriot’s Day by the way.
 That film in a lot of ways involved this kid who was so cocky and insecure.
 He was just a scared little boy but still had this whole bravado of being this badass.
 There are certain moments when you believed and felt that.
-The unique experience of Hereditary was that I was very, very isolated in a way that I had never really experienced.
+The unique experience of Hereditary was that I was very very isolated in a way that I had never really experienced.
 I just felt like I was literally in the wilderness, literally.
 I was in the middle of Park City, Utah, so it’s like me and a hotel clerk that was like that one dude from The Shining.
 Just this terrifying experience.

-Well, it’s over now, and you’re now a part of this new wave of prestige horror from Get Out to The Witch .
+Well it’s over now, and you’re now a part of this new wave of prestige horror from Get Out to The Witch .
 How does that feel?

 It so exciting, man.
 I was talking about this to somebody about how different genres evolve when things are really hot.
-In the early 2000s, Judd Apatow was putting out all these comedies, and the genre was having a serious moment with these critically acclaimed, fantastic, and unbelievable comedies.
+In the early 2000s, Judd Apatow was putting out all these comedies, and comedy was having a serious moment with these critically acclaimed, fantastic and unbelievable comedies.
 Right now, rap within the realm of music is having a similar prestige moment in the mainstream eye with the likes of Kendrick Lamar’s Damn. and Kanye's new album.
 A similar thing is happening with horror, an elevated horror moment.
-I'm so glad that I’m in a horror film in this time when it’s hot and people are bending the expectations of a genre that used to be known as a dirty word.
+It’s so glad that I’m in a horror film in this time when it’s hot and people are bending the expectations of a genre that used to be known as a dirty word.

 Rosemary's Baby, without question.
 I'm a horror obsessive.
 I've seen every horror movie under the sun, but Rosemary's Baby is absolute perfection.
-The beginning and the end of that movie is just perfect, hilarious, dark, and it has a lot of the same sensibility as Hereditary.
+The beginning and the end of that movie is just perfect, hilarious, dark and it has a lot of the same sensibility as Hereditary.
 It's just perfect.

 Follow Noel Ransome on Twitter.